-Michigan Northern Lights Viewing: Where and How to See the Northern Lights in Michigan
+Michigan Northern Lights Viewing: When and Where to See the Northern Lights in Michigan

-Hoping to take a peek at the elusive Northern Lights in Michigan?
+Hoping to take a peek at the elusive Michigan Northern lights this week?

 If so, keep reading.

-For night sky watchers (and the rest of us, too), there’s nothing more exciting than the chance to take a peek at the elusive Northern Lights in Michigan.
+For dedicated night sky watchers (and the rest of us, too), there’s nothing more exciting than the chance to take a peek at the elusive Northern Lights in Michigan.
+The northern lights forecast is in, and the Aurora Borealis should be visible in Michigan skies this week.

-When the news that Michigan’s Aurora Borealis will be visible, it’s time to find out how and where to see this amazing celestial event.
+When the news hits that Michigan’s Aurora Borealis will be visible, it’s time to find out how and where to see this amazing celestial event.
+Seeing the Michigan sky light up with yellows, blues, greens and violets is an unforgettable outdoor adventure you won’t want to miss.

 Read on to discover the best places to see the Northern Lights and use our map (at the bottom of this page) to help plan your best Aurora Borealis viewing.

-How and Where to See the Northern Lights in Michigan
+When and Where to See Michigan Northern Lights

 Watching the Northern Lights in Michigan light up the sky is simply one of the most memory-making things to do in the months between August and April.